 Wealth isn’t really destroyed so much as it is shifts.

 If you balance well, you don’t necessarily have to predict shifts ahead of time or move around tactically.
-There’s always going to be competition between everything – i.e., one asset class to another, one country to another, one currency to another, financial to alternative wealth stores.
+There’s always going to be competition between everything – i.e., one asset class to another, one country to another, one currency to another, financial to alternative non-fiat stores of wealth.